MarcoTheBigCreator/clarify-landing-page/README.md

 # [Clarify | Landing Page](https://clarify-page.vercel.app)

-Clarify is an innovative landing page designed for the Clarify app, which utilizes advanced artificial intelligence to enhance the independence and interaction of visually impaired individuals with their environment.
-This landing page aims to highlight the features and benefits of the app, focusing on accessibility and user experience.
+Landing page for a mobile app that supports blind individuals, developed with Next.js, Tailwind CSS, and Framer Motion to highlight accessibility and Clarify’s brand.

 ### Technologies Used: